VincentBounce/WindowsContextMenuTools/README.md

 - Executes 3 writting sequences: a first one only with `0` bits, a second one only with `1` bits, and a third one with random bits.

-- Applies on all external drives, displayed in both *File Explorer* left and right panes.
+- Applies on all internal and external drives, displayed in both *File Explorer* left and right panes.

 - To use it, right click on your external drive ➜ *Overwrite deleted data*.
 When process is done, you'll see 3 full lines of 100 points each one, like screenshot above.